 Both of these areas are expanded to both layout the model in greater detail as well as to answer questions like why and how on earth Leo Boeckl came to build out such a model.
 It is an esoteric undertaking and that's why we asked him to explain how he got here.

 However let's stop talking and jump in.
-The following painting applies images to symbolically represent how technology began changes in culture not scene since farming first ook hold in teh NearEast.
-The painting is 6 feet tall and 6 six feet wide.
-The painting is summarized below it.
-A more complete explanation is found on the interior of thinkpieces.
+The following painting series applies images to symbolically represent how technology began changes in culture not scene since farming first took hold in the NearEast.
+The series was over 100 paintings.
 The homepage will strive to feature the latest painting relative to the model here.

 Until the mid 19th century the world was largely a pastoral society.
-Then suddenly industrialization began to make sweeping changes for society.
-There were other early observers working in the other cultural fields who also delivered almost identical messages at that time.
+Then suddenly industrialization began to make sweeping changes on society.
+There were early observers working in several cultural fields who delivered almost the identical message of this change at that time.
 However as Leo is most familiar with art history he chose the artists and their works to quite literally illustrate the point.
 The work traces the transmission of technology impacts on culture for industrial societies.
-For a description of the painting spanning the technologies, artists and movements please visit the featured painting page.
+The series starts with the Impressionist school and concludes with the Pop art school.
+Please visit the Codex Studies entrance.

 |ThinkPieces.net is the home of Leo Boeckl's proposed standard history model.|